eez-open/lvgl-web-demo/README.md

-# LVGL web simulator project with EEZ Studio
+# LVGL web simulator demo with EEZ Studio

 ## How to get started